 Medical Laboratory Technology Associate of Applied Science

-Put your technical skills, compassion and attention to detail to the test by obtaining your Medical Laboratory Technology Associate of Applied Science Degree and becoming a medical laboratory technician.
+As a certified medical laboratory technician, Put your technical skills, compassion and attention to detail to the test by obtaining your Medical Laboratory Technology Associate of Applied Science Degree and becoming a medical laboratory technician.

 As the health care industry continues to grow, you could become the next successful employee as a medical laboratory technician in a hospital, clinic, diagnostic laboratory, blood bank, physician’s laboratory, research laboratory or other medical facility.
-The range of opportunities is seemingly endless, and you may be able to earn, on average, about 21 percent more per hour than non-certified lab assistants, according to LabMedicine.
+The range of opportunities is seemingly endless, and you may be able to earn about 21 percent more per hour on average than non-certified lab assistants, according to LabMedicine.